Carmy - Easy Healthy-ish Recipes

 • Getting the garlic herb butter under the skin of the chicken breast makes the chicken that much more delicious!
 Don’t skip this step.
 I use a long spoon to help gently separate the skin from the chicken so the butter can go in-between.
 If you’re unsure of what I mean, the recipe video will show you how to do it.

 • I use a Staub round Dutch oven for this recipe, a perk about the Staub is that the lid has little nubs on the underside so your chicken is self basting.
 The moisture drips back down onto the chicken because of the little nubs and you don’t have to baste the chicken!
-I have a Le Creuset as well but I prefer the Staub for roasting due to the lid.
-You can use a cast iron dutch oven or enameled dutch oven for this roast chicken recipe.
+I have a Le Creuset as well, but I prefer the Staub for roasting due to the lid.
+You can use a cast iron Dutch oven or enameled Dutch oven for this roast chicken recipe.

 • The best part about making your own roast chicken is now you can set aside the bones of the chicken to make a nice stock with.
 Here’s how I make chicken stock in the Instant Pot and chicken stock on the stovetop.